yaad96/AgentFlake_FlakyDoctor/ReproFlake-C9E6/REPRODUCIBILITY.md

 | `--rv-traces yes\|no` | required. `yes` runs the full pipeline, including the RV trace section in the LLM prompt; output is archived under `data/FULL RUNS: RV/`. `no` runs the ablation that omits the RV section; output is archived under `data/FULL RUNS: NO RV/`. |
 | `--models claude,openai` | comma-separated list of LLM backends to invoke.
 The default is `claude,openai`.
 Pass `claude` or `openai` alone to skip the other. |
 | `--runs N` | number of runs per backend.
 The default is 3. |

+Each invocation clears and re-runs the requested `(model, run)` folders before archiving fresh results, so reusing the same command intentionally overwrites those per-run archives.

 ### 5.2 First-run timing